CSCfi/csc-user-guide/docs/data/sensitive-data/r-in-sd-desktop.md

 # Adding RStudio and R libraries to SD Desktop

-Using R and RStudio in SD Desktop virtual machines is based on an Apptainer/Singularity container that contains R and Rsudio installations and over 1000 commonly used R libraries.
+Using R and RStudio in SD Desktop virtual machines is based on an Apptainer/Singularity container that contains R and RStudio installations and over 1000 commonly used R libraries.
 However, as there are nearly 20 000 libraries in the CRAN repository and over 2000 libraries in the Bioconductor repository, it is quite common that some library that you would like to use is not included in the default selection.